pingcap/tidb/docs/tidb_http_api.md

 #  TiDB HTTP API

-`TiDBIP` is the ip of the TiDB server. `10080` is the default status port, and it can be changed in tidb.toml when started.
+`TiDBIP` is the ip of the TiDB server. `10080` is the default status port, and you can edit it in tidb.toml when starting the TiDB server

 > 1. Get the current status of TiDB, including the connections, version and git_hash